 Parental Relief Policy

 Graduate students in good or satisfactory academic standing who are supported by a stipend are eligible for parental relief for the care of a newly born infant or adopted child under 16 years of age.
 Doctoral students beyond year 6 are not eligible for parental relief.
 Graduate students may request parental relief up to two times during their tenure as a student at Brown.
 In instances in which co-parents are both graduate students at Brown, both parents are eligible for Parental Relief.
 The relief provides a stipend for one semester or a summer.

 - See the full policy in the 'Parental Relief Support' section of the Graduate School Handbook on page 45-47)

 Child Care Subsidy

-Brown University’s Child Care Subsidy helps pay for child care expenses for degree-seeking students by granting awards of $1,000-$5,000 a year per child (up to 3 children) for those whose total household adjusted gross income is less than or equal to $100,000 per year.
+Brown University’s Child Care Subsidy helps pay for child care expenses for degree-seeking students by granting awards of up to $5,000 per year, per child (up to 3 children) for those whose total household adjusted gross income is less than or equal to $100,000 per year.
 The Subsidy covers child care for dependents between the ages of 0 to 6 and will vary from family to family and year to year depending on a family's financial need and a range of other factors.
 The subsidy helps you explore options and find creative solutions to some of the child care challenges you may face.

 Health Insurance Coverage for Dependents

 Dependents of graduate students may be enrolled in SHIP at an additional cost.
 Doctoral and MFA students who receive health coverage through their financial support packages from the University receive a 75% subsidy on the cost of enrolling dependents in the Student Health Insurance Plan.
 Eligible dependents include a legal spouse or domestic partner, children up to the age of 26, or a newborn infant born while the student is covered by SHIP.
 A spouse or partner is generally expected to be living with the covered student in order to be eligible for coverage.
 Please note that dependent coverage is available only to students also insured by the Student Health Insurance Plan.
 Dependent coverage expires concurrently with that of the insured student.